janehjlee/janehjlee.github.io/index.md

     - Serivce Committee Chair (2022-2023, 2023-2024)
     - Computer Science Department Representative (2022-2023, 2023-2024)
 - Yale Computer Science Graduate Student Advisory Committee (GSAC)
-    - Provisional Member (2022-2023)
+    - Provisional (Founding) Member (2022-2023)
     - Elected Member (2023-2024)
+- Yale Graduate Society of Women Engineers (SWE) Mentorship Program, Graduate Student Mentor (2023-Current)
 - Women in Science at Yale (WISAY), Graduate Student Mentor (2021-Current)
+- STEM Mentors at Yale, Graduate Student Mentor (2021-Current)
 - University of Pennsylvania Women in Computer Science (WiCS) Alumni Mentorship Program, Mentor (Spring 2020)

 ## Miscellaneous
 - My [sister](https://renaalee.github.io) is also a (really accomplished!)
 PhD student, in astronomy.
 Check out her page!
 - I have been playing [Puzzle and Dragons](https://www.puzzleanddragons.us) (on and off) since high school.
-These days I am usually rotating through RAS, Seawolf, and Malzeno leads.
-I also like to play Pokemon Go and Don't Starve Together, so if you are at Yale let me know if you'd like to be friends on any of these games.
+I also like to play Pokemon Go and Don't Starve Together and lately Yu-Gi-Oh!
+Master Duel, so if you are at Yale let me know if you'd like to be friends on any of these games.
-- I also like cooking, painting, and fashion.
+- I also enjoy cooking, painting, and fashion.